Data protection

 We store the data until the webinar or video conference has been completed.

-The provision of your data and the registration for an event is voluntary.
-However, if you wish to participate in a webinar or video conference with us, it may be necessary for us to process your data in order to fulfil our obligations.
+Providing your data and registering for an event are voluntary.
+However, if you wish to participate in a webinar or video conference, the processing of your data may be necessary in order to fulfil our obligations.

 2. Right to rectification